grommet/grommet/grommet/src/js/components/FormField/README.md

 **validate**

-Validation rule.
-Provide a regular expression or a function.
+Validation rule when used within a grommet Form.
+Provide a regular
+      expression or a function.
 If a
       function is provided, it will be called with two arguments, the value for this field and the entire value object.
 This permits validation to encompass multiple fields.
 The function should return a string message